CogComp/SRL-English/README.md

 The view `SRL_PREP` corresponds to the preposition SRL.
 The model is created in folder `prep_srl`.

 Alternatively, to run it from a browser, navigate to `http://localhost:8043` and see the input/output on the screen.

+# The model:
+The design of the models in this repository are based on a BERT + linear layer model used in ['Simple BERT Models for Relation Extraction and Semantic Role Labeling'](https://arxiv.org/pdf/1904.05255.pdf).
+We take a string input, pass it through the BERT layer, pass the output of the BERT layer through a linear layer, then use an Adam loss to backpropagate.
+In the joint SRL + sense models, both models use this design.
+They share the BERT layer than have separate linear layers.